-Directed Biogas Compliance Protocols
+Increased Information on Directed Biogas Compliance Protocols

-This RFU Report includes an evaluation of compliance of directed biogas projects that is preliminary in nature.
-Six directed biogas projects have been operational for one full calendar year and therefore are required to be in compliance with renewable fuel use requirements.
-Based on the fuel use information collected thus far, it is evident that additional information will be required to make a final compliance determination of directed biogas projects.
-In particular, we recommend the protocols governing compliance include the following information:
+This RFU Report includes an evaluation of compliance of directed biogas projects that is conditional in nature.
+Nineteen directed biogas projects have been operational for at least one full calendar year and therefore are required to be in compliance with renewable fuel use requirements.
+Based on the fuel use information collected thus far, it continues to be evident that additional information will be required to make a final compliance determination of directed biogas projects.
+In particular, we continue to recommend that protocols governing compliance include the following information:

 - Renewable fuel invoices for each individual SGIP directed biogas project; rather than for aggregated facilities.
-If an invoice covers more than one SGIP RFU project then the total quantity of directed biogas purchased must be allocated to individual SGIP projects. - Renewable fuel invoice information for directed biogas sales outside of the SGIP (if applicable). - Applicable only if a SGIP directed biogas project and a project outside of the SGIP are serviced by the same biogas meter. - Identification by name of customers outside of the SGIP is not requested. - Renewable fuel metering information associated with injection of directed biogas into the pipeline at the source.
+If an invoice covers more than one SGIP RFU project then the total quantity of directed biogas purchased must be allocated to individual SGIP projects. - Renewable fuel metering information associated with injection of directed biogas into the pipeline at the source. - Pipeline allocation reports for transportation of directed biogas from the producer to California